 - The process of a VAT audit.
-This is captured if a request for a VAT cash refund due to a capital purchase triggers an audit in 50% or more of cases.
+This is captured if companies with a request for a VAT cash refund due to a capital purchase are pooled into additional review in 50% or more of cases.
 Time includes: time spent by TaxpayerCo. on gathering information and preparing any documentation (information such as receipts, ﬁnancial statements, pay stubs) as required by the tax auditor; time spent by TaxpayerCo. on submitting the documents requested by the auditor.

-A total estimate of zero hours is recorded if the process of claiming a VAT refund is done automatically within the standard VAT return without the need to complete any additional section or part of the return, no additional documents or tasks are required as a result of the input tax credit and in 50% or more of similar cases the company will not be subjected to an audit.
+A total estimate of zero hours is recorded if the process of claiming a VAT refund is done automatically within the standard VAT return without the need to complete any additional section or part of the return, no additional documents or tasks are required as a result of the input tax credit and, in 50% or more of similar cases, the company is not subjected to an audit.

 An estimate of half an hour is recorded for submission of documents if the submission is done electronically and is a matter of minutes.
 An estimate of zero hours is recorded in the case of a ﬁeld audit if documents are submitted in person and at the taxpayer’s premises.

-In Kosovo, for example, taxpayers spend 35.5 hours complying with the process of claiming a VAT refund.
-Taxpayers must submit a special form for a VAT refund request in addition to the standard VAT return.
-Taxpayers spend two hours gathering information from internal sources and accounting records and 1 hour to prepare the form.
+In Kosovo, for example, taxpayers spend 27 hours complying with the process of claiming a VAT refund.
+Taxpayers request the VAT refund in the standard VAT return.
+Taxpayers spend two hours gathering information from internal sources and accounting records to calculate the amount of the VAT refund.
+There is no additional time for preparing the refund claim because taxpayers indicate in the online VAT return that they want the outstanding VAT balance to be refunded.
 Taxpayers must also prepare and have available for review all purchase and sales invoices for the past three months, a business explanation of VAT overpayment for large purchases or investments, bank statements, any missing tax declaration and a copy of ﬁscal and VAT certiﬁcates.
-Taxpayers spend four hours preparing these additional documents and five hours and thirty minutes submitting these documents in person at the tax authority office.
+Taxpayers spend four hours preparing these additional documents.
+These documents are submitted electronically at the same time as the submission of the VAT return.
 Taxpayers must also appear in person at the tax office to explain the VAT refund claim and the reasons for the excess input VAT in the month of June.
 This takes three hours.
-Additionally, the claim for a VAT refund would trigger a full audit at the taxpayer’s premises.
-Taxpayers spend 20 hours preparing the documents requested by the auditor including purchase and sales invoices, bills, bank transactions, records on accounting software, tax returns and contracts.
-Taxpayers submit the documents to the auditor in person at their premises (zero hours for submission).
+Additionally, the claim for a VAT refund would trigger a full audit at the tax office.
+Taxpayers spend 16 hours preparing the documents requested by the auditor including purchase and sales invoices, bills, bank transactions, records on accounting software, tax returns and contracts.
+Taxpayers submit the documents to the auditor in person at the tax office (two hours for submission).

 Time to obtain VAT refund

 Time is recorded in weeks.
 Time measures the total waiting time to receive a VAT refund from the moment the request has been submitted.
-If a request for a VAT cash refund due to a capital purchase will trigger an audit in 50% or more of cases time includes time to start the audit from the moment of claiming the VAT refund, time spent by TaxpayerCo. interacting with the auditor from the moment an audit begins until there are no further interactions between TaxpayerCo. and the auditor (including the various rounds of interactions between TaxpayerCo. and the auditor), the time spent waiting for the tax auditor to issue the ﬁnal audit decision from the moment TaxpayerCo. has submitted all relevant information and documents and there are no further interactions between TaxpayerCo. and the auditor and the time spent waiting for the release of the VAT refund payment from the moment the final audit decision has been issued by the auditor.
+If companies with a request for a VAT cash refund due to a capital purchase are pooled into additional review in 50% or more of cases, time includes time to start the audit from the moment of claiming the VAT refund, time spent by TaxpayerCo. interacting with the auditor from the moment an audit begins until there are no further interactions between TaxpayerCo. and the auditor (including the various rounds of interactions between TaxpayerCo. and the auditor), time spent waiting for the tax auditor to issue the ﬁnal audit decision from the moment TaxpayerCo. has submitted all relevant information and documents and there are no further interactions between TaxpayerCo. and the auditor and time spent waiting for the release of the VAT refund payment from the moment the ﬁnal audit decision has been issued by the auditor.